Hiram Bocachica

-Hiram Gabriel Bocachica Colón (born March 4, 1976) is a Puerto Rican former professional baseball outfielder and coach.
+Hiram Gabriel Bocachica Colón (born March 4, 1976) is a Puerto Rican former professional baseball outfielder.
 He played in Major League Baseball (MLB) for five teams from 2000 to 2007, primarily for the Los Angeles Dodgers, with whom he made his MLB debut.
 He then played two seasons for the Saitama Seibu Lions of Nippon Professional Baseball (NPB).
 He has been a coach and manager for several minor league teams in the U.S., Mexico, and Caribbean leagues.

 Playing career

 Major League Baseball

 Bocachica was drafted by the Montreal Expos in the first round (21st overall) of the 1994 Major League Baseball draft.
 On July 31, 1998, the Expos included Bocachica as a prospect in a trade that sent Carlos Pérez and Mark Grudzielanek to the Los Angeles Dodgers for prospects Ted Lilly, Wilton Guerrero, Peter Bergeron, and Jon Tucker.
 Bocachica was a September call-up in 2000 for the Dodgers.

 Los Angeles traded him on July 25, 2002 to the Detroit Tigers for Tom Farmer and a player to be named later, later identified as Jason Frasor.
 He reached free agency after the 2003 season, then played one season with the Seattle Mariners, where he set career highs with 5 stolen bases and 12 walks.

 Bocachica signed with the Oakland Athletics.
 He hit .444 in spring training in 2005 before suffering a broken wrist after Matt Wise hit him with a pitch in late March, sidelining him until late August.
 Bocachica was called up to the A's in September, playing in 9 games.
 He began the 2006 season on the injured list again with a broken right wrist, later appearing in 8 MLB games.
 He was claimed off waivers by the San Diego Padres on May 31, 2007.
 He played in 33 games in his final MLB season, 27 of them with San Diego.
 He became a free agent after the season.